mc-wiki/minecraft-mod-heywiki/README.md

         "default": "en_us",
         // If the regex matches the in-game language, this wiki will be used when config is auto "regex": "^en_.*",
-        // Ditto, but for exclusion
+        // (Optional) Ditto, but for exclusion
         "exclude": null,
-        // A custom language code that allows you to override translation keys to specific pages.
+        // (Optional) A custom language code that allows you to override translation keys to specific pages.
 A translation file should exist at assets/<namespace>/lang/<lang_override>.json
         "lang_override": "minecraft_en"
       }
     },